atemelci/RVCalPy/README.md

   and the BF-vs-TODCOR guidance in the `todcor` section of [`Guide.txt`](Guide.txt).
 - [Simchon/TODCOR](https://github.com/Simchon/TODCOR) (MIT) — the TODCOR
-  engine, vendored unmodified at `vendor/todcor.py` with its provenance in `vendor/VERSION.todcor`; everything RVCalPy adds around it (the log-λ grid, the spectrum cleaning, the α and detection logic) lives in the wrapper.
+  engine, vendored unmodified inside `rv_analysis.py` (see "TODCOR engine" at the end of the file, between the `---8<---` markers, with its commit hash and licence); everything RVCalPy adds around it (the log-λ grid, the spectrum cleaning, the α and detection logic) lives in the wrapper.
 - [PyAstronomy](https://github.com/sczesla/PyAstronomy) — `pyasl.SVD`, the
   SVD broadening-function solver used underneath, and the rotational broadening routines.